-The following three sentences show what happens to the proud and the powerful: “he has scattered those who are proud in their inmost thoughts.
-He has brought down rulers from their thrones, … but has sent the rich away empty” Which sentences in Mary’s Song describe God’s mercy towards the humble and the hungry, and those who fear the Lord?
+The following sentences show what happens to the proud, the powerful and the rich: “he has scattered those who are proud in their inmost thoughts.
+He has brought down rulers from their thrones … but has sent the rich away empty.”
+Which sentences in Mary’s Song describe God’s mercy towards the humble, and the hungry, and those who fear the Lord?

 Joseph takes Mary as his wife